Persistent state and trailing stop

 Size limit

 sdk.state lives in sandbox memory subject to the per-strategy memory ceiling.
-Avoid memory leaks by capping list sizes — see persistent state and sandbox limits.
+Avoid memory leaks by capping list sizes — see sandbox limits for a bounded-buffer example.